A community with no local newspaper? That’s bad news

 These are tax credits — not a handout, not a bailout.
 And the tax credits go away after five years.
 But this legislation provides a lifeline for everyone affected by the pandemic: local readers, local businesses, local news providers.

 On behalf of its approximately 1,500 newspaper and associate member companies, America’s Newspapers is committed to explaining, defending and advancing the vital role of newspapers in democracy and civil life.
+T

-We put an emphasis on educating the public on all the ways newspapers contribute to building a community identity and the success of local businesses.
-Learn more at www.newspapers.org.
+he group puts an emphasis on educating the public on all the ways newspapers contribute to building a community identity and the success of local businesses.

 Post a comment as